handyc/aks/README.md

 You may need to change permissions on the scripts in order to allow yourself to run them.

-Questions, comments, please write to handyc@sdf.org
+Questions, comments, please write to handyc@sdf.org or search for my Leiden University address